Fruiticecake/Faster/README.md

 `docker-compose stop` is run internally.

-Local WordPress, MariaDB and phpMyAdmin will be stopped.
+Local WordPress and phpMyAdmin are stopped.

 ### `yarn wp:start`